-When the time comes, grapes are harvested and sent to the winery.
-Here they are destemmed then crushed, to then end up in tanks to allow the magic to happen.
-Yes, fermentation!
-That fascinating process where yeasts convert the natural sugar in the grapes into alcohol.
+Grapes are harvested for wine and sent to the winery to be destemmed and crushed.
+They are put into large tanks where the magic starts to happen: fermentation!
+The fermentation process is when yeasts convert the natural sugar in the grapes into alcohol.

-The marc sent to the distillery has to be very very fresh and it can be of 2 types:
+The leftover vinaccia sent to the distillery has to be very fresh and can be either:

-- non-fermented (virgin) if it comes from white wine making.
-In this case the marc has to be fermented because distillation needs alcohol.
+-Non-fermented (virgin) if it comes from producing white wine.
+In this case, the marc has to be fermented because distillation needs alcohol.

 There are 2 different types of distillation processes:

-The discontinuous-cycle used to make the good quality artisan production.
+The discontinuous-cycle: used to make a good-quality artisan product.

 We are interested in the discontinuous-cycle, which is the technique used to make the good stuff!

-The vapours are then cooled back down in their liquid state.
-The head, the first part of the distilled liquid, has to be eliminated because it would give Grappa a terribly unpleasant taste, besides the fact that is contains methyl alcohol which is toxic.
+The vapors are then cooled back down in their liquid state.
+The head, the first part of the distilled liquid, has to be eliminated because it would give grappa a terribly unpleasant taste, besides the fact that it contains methyl alcohol which is toxic.
 All the good substances, called the heart, arrive later on as they have a lower evaporation point.
 That is where all the wonderful aromas are nestled.
 Then there is the tail, which is a concentrate of fat and oily substances.
-That too has to be eliminated as it would ruin the final product.
+That too has to be discarded as it would ruin the final product.

-The Master Distiller is the magician that knows how to recognise and establish which is which.
-He is like a director directing vapours and aromas into becoming that unique harmonious product that is Grappa.
+The Master Distiller is the magician that knows how to recognize and establish which is which.
+He is like a director who controls the vapors and aromas until they become that unique harmonious product that is grappa.
 And he does all this manually!

-There is still another procedure before the distilled liquid can be drinkable Grappa.
-After the distillation process, the grappa-to-be has between 65 and 85% alc/vol, definitely a bit to much to call it a pleasant drink!
-This will be reduced by adding distilled or mineralised water.
-The final alcohol content has to, by law, range between 37,5 and 60% alc/vol and it is up to the producer to decide the strength according to the Grappa he wants to produce.
+There is still another procedure before the distilled liquid can be drinkable grappa.
+After the distillation process, the grappa-to-be has between 65 and 85% alc/vol, definitely a bit too much to call it a pleasant drink!
+This will be reduced by adding distilled or mineralized water.
+The final alcohol content has to, by law, range between 37,5 and 60% alc/vol and it is up to the producer to decide the strength according to the style of grappa he wants to produce.